inko-lang/inko/docs/source/internals/compiler.md

 # The compiler

-Inko's compiler compiles Inko source files into a bytecode image, run by Inko's VM.
+Inko's compiler compiles Inko source files into machine code using LLVM.
 The compiler is written in Rust.
 Originally we had plans for a self-hosting compiler, but have decided against taking this path (for the time being) to simplify the process of developing and maintaining Inko.